romantorrex/osx-setup/README.md

 And finally you have to **activate the dracula theme** by going to your `~/.zshrc` file and set `ZSH_THEME="dracula"`.

 ## Script
+A script to get most of the tools installed at once.

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"